Skip to content

 The full review

-This 30% oil of lemon eucalyptus pump spray lands recommended with caveats, a respectable showing for a DEET-free formula.
-OLE is the one plant active with real field evidence, and here it delivers 4 to 6 hours of complete mosquito protection, rivaling low-dose DEET, with all 5 audited claims rating strong.
-Safety is high, held back only by moderate irritation at 30% and the familiar caution against use on children under 3.
-What keeps the overall from climbing is transparency, since the actives are fully disclosed but the inerts are not accounted for.
-Ticks are the weak spot at roughly half an hour to two hours, and the label's up to 6 hour claim reflects reduced biting, not bite-free time, consistent with what we model.
+At 30% oil of lemon eucalyptus, this pump spray is the rare botanical that competes on time, landing a recommended with caveats.
+OLE is the one plant active with real field evidence behind it, and here it delivers 4 to 6 hours of complete mosquito protection plus a useful 3 to 5 hours against ticks, with all 5 audited claims rating strong.
+Safety is high, held back only by moderate irritation at this strength and the familiar caution against use on children under 3.
+What keeps it from climbing further is transparency, since the active is fully disclosed but the inerts are not accounted for.
+The maker's up to 6 hour claim reflects reduced biting, not bite-free time, consistent with what we model, and the eucalyptus scent is strong.

 Scorecard